 If your day two happens to be a Saturday, make your way to the award winning Sedgefield Wild Oats Farmers’ Market for breakfast and locally produced treats and produce.
 If not, explore one of the many other markets in the area.

-Head out to the countryside and enjoy a farm-style lunch in Rheenendal at Totties Farm Kitchen on your way to explore the Millwood museum and the abandoned goldmines.
+Head out to the countryside and enjoy a farm-style lunch in Rheenendal at Totties Country Market on your way to explore the Millwood museum and the abandoned goldmines.
 From there you can explore the trails at Jubilee Creek.

 After a long day of adventuring, have dinner at any of the fantastic restaurants in the greater Knysna area.